huggingface/blog/ram-efficient-pytorch-fsdp.md

 We encountered three main challenges when trying to fine-tune LLaMa 70B with FSDP:

 1. FSDP wraps the model after loading the pre-trained model.
-If each process/rank within a node loads the Llama-70B model, it would require 70\*4\*8 GB ~ 2TB of CPU RAM where 4 is the number of Bytes per parameter and 8 is the number of GPUs on each node.
+If each process/rank within a node loads the Llama-70B model, it would require 70\*4\*8 GB ~ 2TB of CPU RAM, where 4 is the number of bytes per parameter and 8 is the number of GPUs on each node.
 This would result in the CPU RAM getting out of memory leading to processes being terminated.

-2. Saving entire intermediate checkpoints using `FULL_STATE_DICT` with CPU offloading on rank 0 takes a lot of time and often results in NCCL Timeout errors due to indefinite hang during broadcasting.
+2. Saving entire intermediate checkpoints using `FULL_STATE_DICT` with CPU offloading on rank 0 takes a lot of time and often results in NCCL Timeout errors due to indefinite hanging during broadcasting.
 However, at the end of training, we want the whole model state dict instead of the sharded state dict which is only compatible with FSDP.

 3. We need to improve the speed and reduce the VRAM usage to train faster and save compute costs.